meashiri/ctf-writeups/gh-pages/content/posts/202310-sunshinectf/index.md

 {{< /collapse >}}
 We can see that the symbols used are `A-Z2-7` and the padding character `=`.
 This indicates that we are using Base 32, which consists of 32 alpha-numeric symbols and a padding character.

-11. Now that we know what letter each audio file stands for, let's go through the all 3016 of them in order and translate them to the corresponding alpha-numeric symbol.
+11. Now that we know what letter each distinct audio file stands for, let's go through the all 3016 of them in order and translate them to the corresponding alpha-numeric symbol.
 The resulting string needs to be reversed, as the padding character, which comes from the last commit, should always be in the end.
 So, we surmise that the order is oldest commit to the newest.
 ```python
 # part 1 - populate the lookup table, key=checksum,  value = alphanum symbol
 lookups = {}